The importance of protecting your firm's digital assets

 As well as the risk of losing peoples' personal data, firms can then be open to serious GDPR fines (see above) and reputational risk.
-If you were to lose consumers' data, it is also likely they will lose a lot of trust and not give you their business again.
+If your business was to lose consumers' data, it is also likely they will lose trust and not give you their business again.

 Safeguarding digital assets is something businesses cannot ignore.

 Failure to do so could be extremely costly to a business, resulting in fines, litigation costs and generally lost value.
 Therefore, more needs to be done in the present and digital archiving is quickly becoming recognised as the solution of choice.
 These are archives are: